 6. Start a Blog

-Though you can run an IDX site, you still need a blog.
+You need a blog.
 Properly optimized content that speaks to the needs of your targeted audience is your path to dominate local search results.

 Meanwhile, as a small business, you can’t go big on content.
 Your resources are too limited to compete with established corporations.
 This is why you should prioritize: